Editor's note: A previous version of the article mistakenly referred to Collegiate Curls as Collegiate Courage.

 Price was inspired by other minority-focused organizations on campus, but none of these groups seemed to tackle the skincare and wellness area that she found herself drawn to.

-“I noticed we didn’t have a skincare aspect of a club here — we have Collegiate Courage that focuses on natural hair — so I really wanted to bring something new that we all could relate to,” Price said.
+“I noticed we didn’t have a skincare aspect of a club here — we have Collegiate Curls that focuses on natural hair — so I really wanted to bring something new that we all could relate to,” Price said.

 Balanced Beauty’s meetings cover all different topics involving skincare, mental health and personal wellness.
 One that stood out to Price was when members experimented to find their skincare routine.